 I actually did some googling on RTSP because I wasn't sure how to connect to it.
 There is another way we can connect to it using a command line tool called

 ffplay.
-So lets try it perhaps its just VLC that's bugging out?
+Let's try it perhaps it's just VLC that's bugging out?

 To install ffmpg run the following:

 git clone git://source.ffmpeg.org/ffmpeg.git ffmpeg cd ffmpeg ./configure make make install

 After properly opening it up I realized that I have serious brain damage.
 This is the camera:

 I had it hanging in mid-air so no wonder it wasn't getting a proper visual.
 There is too much light being exposed to the lens and no focus.
 I reattach it to the frame so it can properly be used.